SWR eTickets

 What are off peak times for train travel?

-Travelling away from London?
-You can travel on any train leaving London Waterloo from 09:30.
+Standard Class: travel on any train leaving London Waterloo from 09:00

 You can sometimes travel earlier, particularly if you're travelling long-distance - these are called easements.
 For the best way to find out which trains you can use your ticket on, book through our website.